 It is a 3-season tent with double walls, two doors and is ultralight.
 Setting the tent up can be a bit of a pain considering its an awkward design that sits somewhere between non-freestanding and freestanding (semi-freestanding).

 You have to put up two poles to pitch it up because of that.
 It’s not the ideal situation if you’re trying to put it up on anything other than a smooth surface.
 Barring that, you have a pretty decent ultralight tent that can work great for solo situations.

 Kelty Salida 2 (2 Person 3 Season Backpacking Tent)

-Maybe you’re on a pretty tight budget and spending several hundreds of dollars is not the most ideal situation.
+Maybe you’re on a pretty tight budget, and spending several hundreds of dollars is not the ideal situation.
 At a budget-friendly cost of just $150, this tent is a shoo-in for a great beginner tent.
 It’s simple enough that you don’t have to worry about all the technical aspects.
-All you have to do is set up the tent and enjoy your trip with comfort.
+All you have to do is set up a tent and enjoy your trip with comfort.

 - Dimensions: 88 x 54/46 x 42 inches (standard parabolic shape).

 It is a 3-season, double-walled tent, has one door/vestibule, and is freestanding.

 Setting up can be a little intimidating for some people, but it’s the perfect primer to learning about everything involved in backpacking.
 While this tent is freestanding, you still have to set up the outer tarp with pegs in the ground.
 Despite that, the inner part of the tent is completely freestanding, so setup is relatively minimal.

 If you’re just starting out on your camping and backpacking trips, this is the perfect option for you.
 With a great balance of cost, convenience, and ease of setup, there aren’t many better options out there.

 MSR Hubba Hubba NX (1 – 4 Person Backpacking Tent)